stephaniemcginty/stephaniemcginty.github.io/README.md

 I wrote this on Cloud 9.

-I wrote this in Visual Studio in Class.
+I wrote this in Visual Studio in Class, and added a little bit more.